Free Calculator

 Consulting, legal, and accounting firms mark up labor costs significantly.
 The "cost" is primarily employee compensation, and the markup covers overhead, profit, and business development.

-Retail and E-commerce: 50–150% Markup (30–60% Margin)
+Retail Markup Calculator: 50–150% (30–60% Margin)

 Wide range depending on category.
 Fashion and accessories command higher markups (100–150%), while electronics and commodities operate on thinner margins (15–50%).
+Use the calculator above to find your retail selling price from any cost and markup target.

 How to Set the Right Markup